MSUSEL/msusel-snort-network-quality/README.md

 ### Introduction

-* An open-source network intrusion detection and prevention system that monitors network traffic in real time, analyzing packets against rule files and generating alerts.
+* Snort is an open-source network intrusion detection and prevention system that monitors network traffic in real time, analyzing packets against rule files and generating alerts.
 * Detection can be done through community rulesets and custom rules.
 * Rules define the criteria for detecting specific network traffic patterns associated with known threats or suspicious activity.
 * Snort also provides detailed logging and output capabilities for effective threat investigation.